LIFETIME DEAL — LIMITED TIME

 What Is Stitch by Google?

-So, what does Stitch actually do?
-In plain English, it’s an AI-powered design assistant that takes inputs like natural language descriptions, sketches, wireframes, or even screenshots, and then produces complete UI designs for mobile and web apps.
-It can generate multiple variants from a prompt, transform images into UI components, and export production-ready code in formats like HTML, CSS, Tailwind, or React.
-Think of it as a sort of supercharged ideation tool that aims to bridge the gap between designing and coding—fast.
+In plain terms, Stitch is an AI-powered design assistant that takes inputs like natural language descriptions, sketches/wireframes, and (in some cases) screenshots.
+Then it generates UI for mobile and web apps.
+It can produce multiple variants from one prompt, turn images into UI components, and export frontend code—things like HTML/CSS, Tailwind, and React (depending on what you generate).

 Plan Price What You Get My Take